sarasm93/cinerama-cinema/README.md

 When adding a new posts to a model, via the admin site, by default the new posts are shown in the admin site list as '<model name> Object (1)', '<model name> Object (2)' and so on.
 To show a meaningful string instead, so that each post is understandable the below function was taken from the [Hello Django project](https://github.com/ckz8780/ci-fsf-hello-django/blob/9f484408bea5cbc9cc5fb45c0feebc3998ff5f49/todo/models.py).
 `def __str__(self):
     return self.<model field>`

-[Tinypng.com](https://tinypng.com/) was used to minimize the image size of all images used.

 I used the readme.md file for [The Easy Eater project](https://github.com/AliOKeeffe/PP4_My_Meal_Planner) as inspiration for the readme.md file for this project.
 I also used the entity-relationship diagram made for that project to help identify what data types to use for the data in this project.
 More inspiration for the readme was gotten from the [Traffic Sign Memory project](https://github.com/sarasm93/traffic-sign-memory) and the [Blog Website PP4 project](https://github.com/jyotiyadav2508/Blog_Website_PP4).
 Some text for the deployment section of the readme was taken from the readme of my [Trivia quiz project](https://github.com/sarasm93/trivia-quiz), and for the features section some text was taken from my [Studio Dancers project](https://github.com/sarasm93/studio-dancers).